Portfolio-Solver-Platform/keycloak/README.md

 This section describes how to deploy Keycloak in Kubernetes using [Skaffold](https://skaffold.dev/).

-Run `skaffold dev` in the root of this repository.
+In the root of this repository:
+- For development environment: run `skaffold dev`
+- For production/staging environment: run `skaffold run -p prod`